 George also made it to the "Big Screen" in 1979 as the PA Announcer in the Film "The Fish that Saved Pittsburgh".

 Sandy Tracy is a stalwart at WMBS, serving for (a lot of) years in sales and has been the Sales Director for some time.
-Contact Sandy to give your business a lift.
+Call or click here to contact Sandy to give your business a lift.

 Janel has been part of the WMBS team since 2011, working in our Sales Department.
-Call Janel for attractive ad package deals.
+Call or click here to contact Janel for attractive ad package deals.
 Did we mention that she likes coffee?